Are you looking for fun things to do in San Diego? Scroll down to find some of the best places to visit and a wide range of activities in San Diego.

-Fun fact: if you would look at Coronado Beach from the air, you would notice that the large sand dunes next to hotel del Coronado spell the word “CORONADO”.
+Fun fact: if you’d look at Coronado Beach from the air, you’d notice that the large sand dunes next to hotel del Coronado spell the word “CORONADO”.
 These were created by one of the city’s employees back in the 1980s.
 The ocean had washed ashore so much seaweed that he didn’t know what to do with it.
 He decided to pile it up, cover it with sand, and spell out the name of the island.
 When walking past them you would never have guessed these dunes spell a word but now that you know you might just be able to see it…

 Tip: The ferry from Broadway Pier starts running at 9AM and departs every hour on the hour.
 The ferry from the Convention Center start running at 9.25AM and departs every 30 minutes.
 The last ferries leave Coronado at 9.30PM to Broadway Pier and 9.40PM to the Convention Center (10.30PM and 10.40PM on Friday and Saturday).
 Price: $4.75 one way.

-10. Learn about San Diego’s history at Old Town
+10. Learn About San Diego’s History at Old Town

 Old Town San Diego marks the site of the first Spanish settlement on the U.S. West Coast.
-It’s now a fun, well maintained neighborhood that features 12 acres of Mexican heritage and historical sites, colorful shops, early-California-style restaurants, museums, a theater and the restored Cosmopolitan Hotel.
+It’s now a fun, well-maintained neighborhood that features 12 acres of Mexican heritage and historical sites, colorful shops, early-California-style restaurants, museums, a theater, and the restored Cosmopolitan Hotel.

-many preserved historic buildings and museums commemorate the early days of the town of San Diego from the period of 1820 to 1870.
+Many preserved historic buildings and museums commemorate the early days of the town of San Diego from the period of 1820 to 1870.